 Public beach parking, town facilities and many amenities will remain closed because of concerns about COVID-19.

-The town first closed its 12 public beach access points in March as the COVID-19 pandemic took hold and reopened in June.
-Harmer then closed public beach parking again on June 30.
+Longboat Key first closed its 12 public beach access points in March as the pandemic took hold.
+Pubic beach parking reopened in June before Harmer closed it again on June 30.

-Beaches to the north in Manatee County and south on Lido Key and Siesta Key are open.
+Beaches to the north in Manatee County and south on Lido Key and Siesta Key remain open.

-As of Monday morning, the Florida Department of Health data shows Longboat Key’s 34228 ZIP code has a total of 25 positive cases of COVID-19 on the Manatee County side of the island since the pandemic began.
-However, the data shows fewer than five cases on the Sarasota County side.
+Data from the Florida Department of Health shows Longboat Key’s 34228 ZIP code has 27 positive COVID-19 cases in Manatee County and fewer than five in Sarasota County.

 Meanwhile, Longboat Key staff is also waiting to see if Gov. Ron DeSantis’ Office further extends Florida municipalities’ ability to operate virtually.
 DeSantis’ Executive Order 20-179 allows for municipalities to conduct regular meetings virtually until Sept.
 1.

 “We’re hopeful that he’ll extend regular meetings beyond Sept.
 1 to give municipalities flexibility as we move into the fall,” Harmer said.

 The last in-person town commission meeting was in March, and that was a socially distanced meetings with few chairs for members of the public.

 In July, the town passed an emergency mask ordinance, requiring people to wear face coverings in public areas where social distancing guidelines cannot be met with certain exceptions.
 The town’s emergency mask ordinance remains in effect until Sept.
 1.